bids-standard/bids-starter-kit/src/tutorials/pet.md

 -   [BIDS Validator](https://github.com/bids-standard/bids-validator), which
     fully supports PET
--   [PET2BIDS](https://github.com/openneuropet/PET2BIDS) is a Matlab and Python utility for converting your data to PET BIDS format
+-   [PET2BIDS](https://github.com/openneuropet/PET2BIDS) is a MATLAB and Python utility for converting your data to PET BIDS format

 -   [TPCCLIIB](https://gitlab.utu.fi/vesoik/tpcclib) is a command line library